Republican wins back US House seat in Southern California

 LOS ANGELES (AP) — Republican Michelle Steel defeated first-term Rep. Harley Rouda on Tuesday in a Southern California district, only the second time in more than two decades that a GOP candidate in the state has defeated an incumbent Democrat.

-Rouda captured Orange County’s 48th District in 2018 from longtime Republican Rep. Dana Rohrabacher, part of a Democratic sweep of seven House seats in California.
+Rouda captured Orange County’s 48th District in 2018 from longtime Republican Rep. Dana Rohrabacher, part of a Democratic sweep of seven House seats in California that year.

+Steel said the vote this year showed the American dream “is alive and well in Orange County.”
+She vowed to fight for lower taxes, small businesses and their workers, and to defeat the coronavirus.

+“I stand ready to work with both parties,” she said in a statement.

 Steel joins Washington state’s Marilyn Strickland as the first Korean American women elected to Congress.
 Strickland, a Democrat, last week won the open 10th Congressional District southwest of Seattle.